kapicorp/kapitan/docs/example-kubernetes.md

 type: Opaque
 ```

-`MYSQL_ROOT_PASSWORD` refers to the secret stored in `secrets/targets/minikube-mysql/mysql/password` and so on.
+`MYSQL_ROOT_PASSWORD` refers to the secret stored in `refs/targets/minikube-mysql/mysql/password` and so on.

-You may reveal the secrets by running `kapitan secrets --reveal -f mysql_secret.yml` and use the manifest by piping the output to kubectl!
+You may reveal the secrets by running `kapitan refs --reveal -f mysql_secret.yml` and use the manifest by piping the output to kubectl!